 - You’ll have moments where you want to give up.
 Hundreds of moments.

 - You often lose track of where the finish line is, and where you started, and you find it hard to tell if you’re even making any progress at all (are you just spinning your wheels?)

 - Doubt.
 Oh, the doubt.
 “Am I doing the right thing?”
 “Is this goal even achievable?”
 “Do other people think I’m a loser for working on this goal?”
 “Do my friends/loved ones think I’m too obsessed with this goal?”
 “Other people that achieved this were smarter/stronger/better than me, I don’t think I can do what they did.” etc.

 - At some point, once the initial excitement of the goal wears off, you enter what Arnold Schwarzenegger calls “The Pain Period” where it’s a total un-fun grind, you know you’re miles from your goal, and you’ve just gotta stick at it day-in, day-out.
 That can be absolute hell.

-And as well as taking away from the person’s hard work (“hell work” is probably more accurate), you’re doing something even more nefarious:
+And as well as taking away from the person’s hard work (“hellish work” is probably more accurate), you’re doing something even more nefarious:

 You’re giving yourself permission to not even try.

 This right here is THE REASON people say, “You’re so lucky”.
 It’s not that their main intention is to take away from your achievements (it is, a little bit).
 Their main intention is to give themselves an excuse not to have to repeat your hard work and earn the successes you’ve earned.

 And I get it.
 I just wrote a long list of all the ways in which you suffer and struggle on the path of reaching a meaningful goal.
 It’s HARD.
 It’s HELL.
 You’ll struggle daily, you’ll constantly wonder if you’ll ever reach your goal, you’ll wonder why the hell you ever took on this monumental task.
 I wouldn’t wish the struggle upon anyone.